BoldingBruggeman/oceanicu-tmm-workshop/README.md

 ## Install FABM configurations and TMM run-scripts

+The installed version of FABMOS contains a limited number of bio-geochemical models.
+FABM configurations for OceanICU relevant bio-geochemical models can be downloaded [here].

+TMM run-scripts for the 3 bio-geochemical models can be downloaded [here].

+Please save the fabm.yaml files and the run-scripts ......

 ## Running TMM

 1. Every time you open a terminal window, activate the `fabmos` environment: